 - Incorporate the Soaker: After the dough has rested, mix in the soaker.
 To do this, dump the soaker on top of the dough and begin kneading and folding the dough over and on top of itself, incorporating the ingredients of the soaker.
 Do this for about 2-3 minutes or until the soaker is evenly distributed in the dough.
 It will seem like a lot of added bits, but as you work the dough and as the dough develops through fermentation, the soaker will incorporate.
 The dough will be stiff, wet and sticky.
 Cover bowl with a damp tea towel, set a timer for 30 minutes and allow the dough to rest for 30 minutes.

 - Fold the Dough: After the dough has rested, fold the dough.
 To do this, grab a portion of the dough while it remains in the bowl, stretch it up and fold it over, pressing your fingertips into the center of the dough.
 You'll notice the dough is a little less stiff and more workable at this point.
 Repeat, until you've worked your way around the dough.
+If the dough feels *too* stiff, you can always let it rest another 15 minutes.
 This is the first fold, and you can stop here and begin bulk fermentation, but If time permits, and optimally, you'll want to repeat this fold two more times as it improves the final dough's structure and crumb.
-Allow for about 30 between the second and third fold.
+Allow for about 30 minutes between the second and third fold.

 - Bulk Fermentation (first rise): After the last fold, cover the bowl with a damp towel and allow to rise overnight at room temperature (see note* on optionally retarding the dough).
 This will take about 8-10 hours at 70F (21C), but in a cooler kitchen the dough can take up to 12-14 hours to rise - this is the norm in my chilly kitchen 66F (18C).
 Use the time as a guide and not a determining factor.
 The dough is ready when it no longer looks dense, is jiggly when the bowl is shaken, and has about doubled in size.